mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ## CashTokens

-Since release 1.0.0, mainnet.cash supports [CashTokens](https://github.com/bitjson/cashtokens#readme) and [BitcoinCash Metadata Registries (BCMR)](https://github.com/bitjson/chip-bcmr).
+Since release 1.0.0, mainnet-js supports [CashTokens](https://github.com/bitjson/cashtokens#readme) and [BitcoinCash Metadata Registries (BCMR)](https://github.com/bitjson/chip-bcmr).

 ::: tip  Javascript builders take note.

-To support CashTokens mainnet-js upgraded to libauth **^v2**, which required converting the library as an ESM module.
+To support CashTokens, mainnet-js upgraded to libauth **^v2**, which required converting the library as an ESM module.

 There are minimal, react and vue sample configurations for numerous web apps in the [demo directory](https://github.com/mainnet-cash/mainnet-js/tree/master/demo) on github.